Rate of children who suffer from undernutrition in the areas where we work

 Guatemala has the fourth highest rate of malnutrition in the world.
 According to the World Food Program, up to 80% of Guatemalan children living in purely indigenous areas suffer from undernutrition.
 The western province of San Marcos where are operations are based is one of the areas most stricken.

 MHI’s nutrition program treats children between six months and five-years of age and pregnant mothers who suffer from acute severe nutrition.
 The program collaborates with local distribution partners and is managed by veteran nutritionist and nurse Mario Diaz de Paz.
-Mario oversees a team of five bilingual nurses from the region.
+Mario oversees a team of seven bilingual nurses from the region.

 ONGOING treatment & support

 In 2017, with the generous support of This Bar Saves Lives and its donation of Nutributter, MHI began treating children at risk for the sequelae of chronic malnutrition.
 Our goal is to target 3,000 children.